MSW Field Education and Internships

 GSSW has implemented several steps and increased supports to help students meet this degree and post-MSW practice requirement.

-• Employment-Based Field Education
+• Field Education in Place of Employment

 Students can complete their field requirements in their place of employment if appropriate graduate-level learning and supervision are provided.
 Students are encouraged to seek out paid employment as internship opportunities and work with the GSSW Field Office to determine if they can be approved as an internship site.
 Review the process.
 In 2021–22, 194 Denver Campus and MSW@Denver students took advantage of employment-based field placements.